-Prerequisites: BIB101; minimum sophomore standing Offered: Occasionally.
+Prerequisites: BIB101; GES160 or GES244; minimum sophomore standing.
+Offered:Occasionally

 BIB304J • Messianic Concepts.
 3 Credits.
 Development of such terms as "Son of Man," "Son of God," and "Messiah" is traced from origins in Old Testament texts of poetry and prophecy to New Testament fulfillment in the Gospels and Epistles.
-Prerequisites: BIB101; minimum sophomore standing.
-Offered: Occasionally
+Prerequisites: BIB101; GES160 or GES244; minimum sophomore standing.
+Offered:Occasionally